TechChange/eslint-config/README.md

 The same instructions as above apply, except for two slight deviations.

-First, make sure that `eslint-plugin-react` and `eslint-plugin-react-hooks` are installed.
+First, make sure that `eslint-plugin-react`, `eslint-plugin-react-hooks`, and `eslint-plugin-jsx-a11y` are installed.
 Make sure to install it in the same scope as `eslint`.

 ```
-npm install eslint-plugin-react
-npm install eslint-plugin-react-hooks
+npm install eslint-plugin-react eslint-plugin-react-hooks eslint-plugin-jsx-a11y
 ```

 Second, when you extend the `.estlintrc` file, you will have to suffix the extension with `/react`.